awesomephant/blog/_posts/2017-08-27-dissertation.md

 ![Dessau House 1](/assets/unit-9/house-4.jpg)
 **Figure 5.4:** House 1.

+There is a case to be made that these alterations are in some sense a continuation of Gropius' idea of modular architecture.
+DIY-retail makes mass-manufactured tools and building components accessible to large parts of the population.
+Produced in standard dimensions and in numbers Gropius' couldn't have imagined, these components can largely be assembled by home-owners with little specialist knowledge.
+Gropius' construction method, in which only the side walls are load-bearing makes chnages to the floor plan relatively easy.
+Though contrary to Gropius vision of a dwelling that responded to the functional needs of its residents, the majority of the most recent changes are acts of individual cultural expression.

 ![Dessau Torten Doors](/assets/unit-9/dessau-doors-web.jpg)
 **Figure 4:** Photographs showing the variety of front doors in Dessau Torten.
 The top left photograph shows the door of Doppelreihe 35, which is the only original 1920s door remaining in the settlement.

 ![Dessau tourist signage](/assets/unit-9/dessau-map.jpg)
 **Figure 5:** Signage in Dessau-Torten pointing out various points of interest.

 With the increasing public recognition of the Bauhaus and its architectural output in the 1980s, public education has become a permanent part of the Torten settlement.
 In 1992 the first house was restored to its original state by a private foundation.
 Since then, a number of houses have been restored to various degrees by either the local government or their respective owners.
-(The notion of "original state" here is debatable - Many components that were mass-produced in the 1920s have to be custom-manufactured now.
-Further, signage pointing out various features (Fig. 5) as well as regular groups of architectural tourists enter the urban structure of the estate.
-Hannes Meyer's Konsum building now houses a permanent exhibition documenting the history of the estate.
+(The notion of "original state" here is debatable - Many components that were mass-produced in the 1920s have to be custom-manufactured now).

-## Is Dessau Torten a succesful experiment?

-It's easy to point out flaws with Gropius' plan for Torten.
-In his writings he argues for an architecture that is focussed on the needs of the people,  yet in Torten he seems happy to compromise on those needs in order to try out new materials and construction methods - the amount of alterations that had to be done shortly after the initial construction speaks to this.
-Further, we might come to the conclusion that Gropius' aesthetic programme failed as well: The second their economic situation allowed it, people covered up the white facades, swapped out the steel windows and decorated their front lawns.
-Rather than living in the homogenous machine for living Gropius had imagined, home-owners did everything in their power to differentiate themselves visually from their neighbours.

-However the opposite case can also be made.
-Yes, people drastically changed the original floorplan to satisfy their needs.
-But the reason this could be done relatively easily and cheaply goes back to Gropius' modern construction, in which only the side walls are load-bearing.
-We can further argue that recent alterations, enabled by DIY-retail, are in fact a continuation of Gropius' concept of large-scale building blocks.
-Today components such as windows, doors, house numbers, garden plants and seasonal decorations are mass-produced, and designed to be assembled with little specialist knowledge or equipment - much like Gropius was imagining.
+This latest development can be read as a reponse to the emergence of the post-industrial society, in which services (including health and education) replace manufacturing as the primary means of generating capital.
+This transition is perhaps epitomised by the large sign which now stands in front of the cenral electrical tower in Torten (Fig. 5).
+The top two signs point to a permanent exhibition documenting the history of the estate (housed since 2011 in Hannes Meyer's Konsum Building) and various architectural points of interest in the settlement, respectively (Moller, 2017).
+The bottom two signs point to an orthopedic clinic and a pharmacy, serving the largely retirement-age community of Torten.
+This neatly sums up the developments we'll examine in the following chapter, turning away from Torten to more recent forms of collectivist housing.

 ## Collectivist housing models today

 Modernist social housing was in many ways a response to the emergence of a new social class: the industrial worker.
 After the first world war rising industrial towns like Dessau attracted an influx of workers, leading to a sudden population increase the existing housing and infrastructure wasn't fit to handle.
 This led to the poor living conditions modernist architects recognised and attempted to improve through large-scale urban developments.
 As Daniel Bell (1999) shows, we now find ourselves in a similar societal transition - from an industrial society to a post-industrial one.
 According to Bell, this transition is marked by a number of factors: Agriculture and manufacturing are replaced by sercives as the primary source of employment ("services" meaning transportation and logistics, as well as education and healthcare).
 Further, the importance of physical infrastructure (roads, trains) decreases as "intellectual infrastructure" (internet connections, computing power) becomes the primary way to generate capital.

 As the industrial revolution created the industrial worker, the transition to a post-industrial society is likely to create new classes of people with new housing needs.

 We can see this process happening in front of us already.
 Deane Simpson (2015) describes a new class of people created entirely by scientific progress and the abundance of services in the post-industrial age: the "Young-Old".
 First described by Berncie Neugarten in 1974, the Young-Old are people at retirement age with higher purchasing power, higher likelihood living independently from their families, more education and better health status than those previously in their age group.
 According sociologist Andrew Blaikic, the Young-old might be the first large demographic group in history "whose daily experience [does] no consist of work or schooling [...]"
 (Simpson, p13)